nickfourtimes/holm/README.md

 The tall towers placed around the island are a form of fast-travel, folding the space for the player.
 They might have a purpose some day.
 Anyway, for the time being you can warp immediately to any tower, and you don't already have to be on top of a tower to do so.
 Just point your crosshair at one, and once it brightens, left-click the mouse to travel to that point.

-The prototype as of September 2019 is up on [itch.io](https://nicknicknicknick.itch.io/holm).

 ## Gameplay

 Not much to speak of: just walk around and warp between the towers on the island.
 Proof of a thin concept.